 3: Eliminate distractions.

-Before a phone interview, eliminate all potential distractions.
+Before a video or phone interview, eliminate all potential distractions.
 A distracted tone sends the message that the candidate is easily flustered and may not be able to focus on critical tasks.
 Find a private location such as a bedroom, basement, attic, home office or a closet, and close the door.
 If the home is too noisy and distracting, the garage, back porch, or even the family car will suffice.
 NEVER put an interviewer on hold.

 5: How to answer interview questions.

 During the interview, the candidate should directly answer all questions with clarity, focus and confidence.
 Don't be afraid to answer "yes" or "no" without hesitation - but never leave it at one-word answers.
 Providing context allows you to shape the narrative of your answer - especially important if the answer might not be the "right" one.
 Speak with confidence and say the words, “I can” often (e.g., “Absolutely – as an experienced technical writer, I can quickly develop clear and concise end user manuals for telecommunications systems”).
 At the end of the interview, be sure to confirm the interviewer’s email address for the thank you note and status updates on the position.

 It pays to do some research on any company you apply to.
 After all, the question, "Why are you interested in us?" is going to come up.
 Therefore, it makes good sense to have your ducks in line before the call and to be ready to mention why this company impresses you.
 Don't be bashful.
 Mention the product line, their superior management, their unique marketing approach, etc. Make sure you have something positive to say about them.
 Also, remember and use the interview’s name periodically – people like hearing their name!